pingswept/dev-log/2013-10-aws-oe-build-machine-setup.markdown

       /home/ubuntu/poky/meta-angstrom/recipes-tweaks/connman/connman_1.19.bbappend
     ERROR: Command execution failed: Exited with 1

-Seems we also need to manually add dependencies, meta-openembedded and meta-systemd
+Seems we also need to manually add dependencies, meta-oe and meta-systemd, both of which are subfolders of the meta-openembedded repo.

+Clone the repo

+    git clone git://git.openembedded.org/meta-openembedded

+Add to bblayers.conf

+    /home/ubuntu/poky/meta-openembedded/meta-oe \
+    /home/ubuntu/poky/meta-openembedded/meta-systemd \